SoftInstigate/restheart/README.md

 Integration Tests
 --

-Optionally, you can run the integration test suite.
-Make sure __mongod is running__ on localhost on default port 27017 without authentication enabled—i.e. no `--auth` option is specified.
+To run the integration test suite, first make sure that __mongod is running__ on localhost, on default port 27017 and without authentication enabled — i.e. no `--auth` option is specified.

     $ mvn verify -DskipITs=false

-Alternatiuvely, if you have Docker running, you can execute the following script:
+Alternatively, if you have Docker running, it's even simpler to execute the following script:

     $ ./bin/integration-tests.sh

-It will first start an empty docker container running mongodb and execute the integration tests with Maven.
+It will first start an empty Docker container running MongoDB and then execute the integration tests with Maven.
 It will clean-up the container at the end.
+As each time it starts a new, empty MongoDB instance, each tests execution is independent.

 Maven Dependencies
 --